MicrosoftDocs/windows-dev-docs/hub/android/xamarin-native.md

 ### Set the current time

-First, get a reference to the TextView that will display the time.
+First, get a reference to the `TextView` that will display the time.
 Use **FindViewById** to search all UI elements for the one with the correct **android:id** (which was set to `"@+id/timeDisplay"` in the xml from the previous step).
-This is the TextView that will display the current time.
+This is the `TextView` that will display the current time.

 ```csharp
 var currentTime = FindViewById<TextView>(Resource.Id.timeDisplay);
 ```

 UI controls must be updated on the UI thread.
-Changes made from another thread may not properly update the control as it displays on the screen. because there is no guarantee this code will always be running on the UI thread, use the **RunOnUiThread** method to make sure any updates display correctly.
-Here is the complete UpdateTimeLabel method.
+Changes made from another thread may not properly update the control as it displays on the screen.
+Because there is no guarantee this code will always be running on the UI thread, use the **RunOnUiThread** method to make sure any updates display correctly.
+Here is the complete `UpdateTimeLabel` method.

 ```csharp
 private void UpdateTimeLabel(object state = null)